kromerm/adfdataflowdocs/AzureDatabricksModeForDataFlow.md

 There is an additional option in the Azure Databricks Linked Service that you must set when using an existing cluster.
 You will need to point Data Flow to the cluster that you wish to use.
 For this, go to your Azure Databricks workspace in Azure and find the "Tags" section at the bottom of the page.
 There you will see a field called "Cluster ID".
 Copy and paste that into the Cluster ID field in the Linked Service.

 <img src="images/tags1.png" width="400">

+**NOTE: If your Azure Databricks cluster is failing when switching to "running" mode, check the cluster error logs to see if you do not have enough cores / vCPUs enabled on your subscription.
+[Click here for details on the Azure Databricks cores limitation](https://github.com/kromerm/adfdataflowdocs/blob/master/Help-Databricks-NoMoreCores.md)**